gotcha-labs/.github/profile/README.md

 We create gamified CAPTCHA experiences that:
 - Challenge bots effectively
-- Entertain users
+- Entertain users with multiple games
-- Maintain high security standards
+- Maintain high security standards and provide easy developer integrations
-- Support multiple game
-- Provide easy integration

 ## 🌟 Core Features

-- **Open Source**: All our core components are open source and available for review
+- **Open Source**: All our core components are open source and containcomprehensive API documentation and SDKs
-- **Plugin Architecture**: Create and publish your own CAPTCHA games
 - **Security First**: Built with modern security practices
-- **Developer Friendly**: Comprehensive API documentation and SDKs
 - **Accessible**: Designed with accessibility in mind

 ## 🤝 Get Involved